IAHR Executive Committee Members

 • Science Council of Japan (Secretary of the Humanities and Social Sciences Section, 2016-2017, Vice-Chair of the Humanities and Social Sciences Section, 2017-2019)

-• Japanese Association for Religious Studies (Board member, 2019-present)
+• Japanese Association for Religious Studies (President, 2024-present)

 • The Japan Federation of Societies for the Study of Religions (General Secretary, 2010-present)